 Myth #2 – Truck Drivers are Less Likely to Crash Than Other Drivers

 Commercial drivers must undergo intensive training and obtain special licenses to drive such massive vehicles.
 As a result, many people assume that all truckers are expert drivers.
 While many truck drivers are seasoned professionals, a commercial license does not automatically make someone a driving ace.

 Like any driver, a truck driver can cause a traffic accident if they are careless or reckless behind the wheel.
 And truckers have more opportunities for error than most motorists because they spend so much time on the road.
-When they speed, tailgate, or become distracted, they can cause an accident just like anyone else.
+When they speed, tailgate, or become distracted in Utah, they can cause an accident just like anyone else.